Vietnam.vn - Nền tảng quảng bá Việt Nam

 (Source: Giacaphe.com)

-The DXY index rose to a three-month high after US economic indicators reports showed the world's leading economy is still growing very optimistically, as a result, long-term US Treasury yields increased by 4% after the Fed Chairman said there would be no more 6 interest rate cuts in 2024 as the market expected.
+The DXY index rose to a three-month high after US economic indicators reports showed the world's leading economy is still growing very optimistically, as a result, long-term US Treasury yields increased 4% after the Fed Chairman said there will not be the possibility of six more interest rate cuts in 2024 as expected by the market.

 The rise in the US dollar has led to widespread liquidation by funds and speculators as prices of most commodities have become too expensive.
-This has caused most commodity prices to simultaneously decline.
+This has caused most commodity prices to simultaneously fall.

 While the fundamentals of the coffee futures markets remain unchanged, some forecasts for Brazil’s 2022/23 crop continue to be released, with most forecasts being higher than Conab’s.
-The latest is that consultancy and analyst Safras & Mercados has raised its estimate for Brazil’s 2022/23 coffee production to 61.1 million bags from its previous estimate of 58.9 million bags.
+The latest is that consultancy-analyst Safras & Mercados has raised its estimate for Brazil’s 2022/23 coffee production to 61.1 million bags from its previous estimate of 58.9 million bags.

-Meanwhile, in 2022 and 2023, Vietnam exported a record amount of coffee while its harvest decreased, so the amount of coffee available for export was low.
-Meanwhile, strong demand for robusta in the context of consumers tightening spending due to high interest rates and a gloomy economy, has pushed prices up even more.
+Meanwhile, in 2022 and 2023, Vietnam exported a record amount of coffee while the harvest decreased, so the amount of coffee available for export was low.
+Meanwhile, the strong demand for robusta in the context of consumers tightening spending due to high interest rates and a gloomy economy, pushed prices up even more.

 The Vietnam Coffee and Cocoa Association (VICOFA) estimates that Vietnam's 2023/24 crop output will continue to decrease by another 10% compared to the previous crop.
-In addition, the US Department of Agriculture (USDA) forecasts that output in two other major supplying countries, Brazil and Indonesia, will also decrease by 6.2% and 8%, respectively, compared to the 2022/23 crop.
+Along with that, the US Department of Agriculture (USDA) forecasts that output in two other major supplying countries, Brazil and Indonesia, will also decrease by 6.2% and 8%, respectively, compared to the 2022/23 crop.

 Source